Contingent Admit Program for High School Students

 New Orleans, LA 70125

 Upon receipt of your completed application, additional materials may be requested.
 Final notification of contingent admission status will occur in April.
+(NOTE: Students accepted to the university at a later date may submit CAP application through July 31st).

 Once admitted into the program students must: